 Varieties are grown throughout Saskatchewan in small volumes.
 Black-seeded lentil (Indianhead variety), originally intended for use as a green manure or plow down crop, has been marketed more recently as a Beluga, or black lentil.
 French green lentils have a green marbled seed coat with yellow cotyledons, small seed size most similar to small red lentils, and retain their shape better than small reds or greens upon cooking.
 Green cotyledon lentils have a green or marbled seed coat with green cotyledons and a small-to-medium seed size.
 Spanish brown lentils have a grey dotted seed coat with yellow cotyledons, small seed size most similar to small reds, and are sold primarily into Spain.
 Varieties with the Clearfield® trait (have CL suffix) have tolerance to imidazolinone herbicides, such as Odyssey®, Odyssey DLX®, and Solo®.
 These herbicides if applied to conventional lentils will cause injury.

 Varieties differ in their height, maturity, and resistance to ascochyta and anthracnose.
-Ascochyta resistance rated as good is still only an intermediate level and anthracnose resistance is only to Race 1.
-Integrated disease management practices need to be considered as the varieties can still be infected with the diseases.
+Ascochyta resistance rated as good is still only considered intermediate resistance and anthracnose resistance is only to Race 1.
+Integrated disease management practices are important, as the varieties can still be infected with the diseases.